civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 1. Input the following details:

-  - 'Account' field: input the account number copied from the above step.
+  - 'Account' field: input the account number you want to log in to.
   - 'Role' field: input 'OrganizationAccountAccessRole'.
   - 'Display Name' field: input the account name, 'cloud-deploy-infra-tests-2' for example.